 The brain is an incredible organ and constantly adapts to changes.
 Your brain’s ability to reorganise itself is known as neuroplasticity, or brain plasticity or malleability.
 It means you can perform challenging tasks, learn new skills, process information better and store memories efficiently even when parts of your brain are damaged.

 There is no quick-fix cure for substance use disorder, but it is possible to form new neural connections that will help you modify your behaviour thanks to neuroplasticity.
-Brain’s plasticity is boosted with an integrated addiction treatment programme that combines medications, psychotherapy and holistic therapies that heal your mind, body and soul.
+Brain’s plasticity is boosted with an integrated addiction treatment Program that combines medications, psychotherapy and holistic therapies that heal your mind, body and soul.

 What is neurplasticity?